- our blog

 You had applied for multiple new loans recently

 This can mean you might have difficulties repaying all your debt.
-Also, if you have reached the maximum borrowing limit, you will not be able to take up any more loans.
+Also, if you have reached the maximum borrowing limit, you will not be able to apply for any more loans.

 8